Crusoe22/Crusoe22/README.md

 ## 📊 About Me

 Hi!
-I'm Nolan, a analyst with a passion for extracting meaningful insights from data.
+I'm Nolan, an analyst with a passion for extracting meaningful insights from data.
 I specialize in transforming raw datasets into clear, actionable stories through analysis, visualization, and machine learning.
 With a strong foundation in statistical analysis, Python, SQL, and data visualization, I’m focused on solving real-world problems with data-driven solutions.

 Master's in Data Analytics from Northwest Missouri State University